Diego Sanchez: Stint in featherweight division

+Second return to lightweight

 After the one fight stint at featherweight, Sanchez returned to the lightweight division and faced Jim Miller on March 5, 2016, at UFC 196.
 He won the fight by unanimous decision.

 Sanchez faced longtime peer Joe Lauzon on July 9, 2016, at UFC 200.
 He lost the fight via TKO in the first round, resulting in his first TKO loss.
 The only previous TKO loss Sanchez had is when B.J.
 Penn stopped him with a head kick at UFC 107.

 Sanchez fought promotional newcomer Marcin Held on November 5, 2016, at The Ultimate Fighter Latin America 3 Finale.
 Sanchez won the fight via unanimous decision.

 Sanchez next faced Al Iaquinta on April 22, 2017 at UFC Fight Night 108.
 He lost the fight via knockout in the first round.

-Return to Welterweight
+Second return to Welterweight

 Sanchez faced Matt Brown in a welterweight bout on November 11, 2017 at UFC Fight Night: Poirier vs. Pettis.
 He lost the fight via knockout in round one.